H.R. 204: ACRES Act

 Congress and oversight committees

-They get cleaner, more comparable data to judge whether wildfire mitigation money is being spent effectively.
+They get single-count, comparable data to judge whether wildfire mitigation money is buying real risk reduction instead of inflated acreage totals.

 Communities near fire-prone federal lands

-Residents would get a clearer picture of whether nearby federal work is actually happening in high-risk areas and reducing danger.
+Residents in and around the wildland-urban interface could see whether nearby federal work is actually happening in high-risk areas — and whether the risk level dropped after.

 Taxpayers